gurumojo/text/neurodiversity/agency.md

-I moved across the country, to a place I had zero desire to live, in support of a wife who never did obtain that masters degree during our 7 year marriage, the one I solely worked to support while awaiting my chance to focus on studies post securing employment with her fancy new credentials.
+I moved across the country, to a place I had zero desire to live, in support of a wife who never did obtain that masters degree during our 7 year marriage, the one I solely worked to support while awaiting my chance to focus on studies supported by employment secured with her fancy new credentials.

-And I lost jobs because nobody was willing to examine my distress ....
+I found out job benefits only provide a mental health starter pack of a half dozen hour long sessions with a counselor, when they provided any at all.
+And I lost jobs because nobody was willing to examine my distress while I was bringing it to them in safe and healthy ways, the ways their orientations say to do it.

 I helped my partner move and buy her first house and supported her through the difficulties of late lives and deaths of both her parents.
 It took 6 months to